 Montana House backs effort to boycott anti-Israel firms

-Spurred in part by a spate of controversies over anti-Semitism in one of the state's towns, Montana lawmakers advanced a bill Saturday that pledges solidarity with Israel by refusing to do business with firms boycotting the Middle Eastern country.
-Republican House Speaker Austin Knudsen of Culbertson said his bill allows Montana to stand in solidarity with Israel.
+" Montana lawmakers advanced a bill Saturday that pledges solidarity with Israel by refusing to do business with firms boycotting the Middle East country.
+Spurred in part by a spate of controversies over anti-Semitism in Whitefish, Republican House Speaker Austin Knudsen of Culbertson said his bill allows Montana to stand in solidarity with Israel.

 Add your comments below